mcquaas/object-detection-gpt/README.md

-# Object Detection with Gradio
+# Object Detection with YOLOv3 and GPT Integration

 This project demonstrates how to use the YOLOv3 model for object detection, integrated with a Gradio interface for real-time webcam input.
-The application detects objects in video frames and displays them with bounding boxes and labels.
+Additionally, it includes GPT-assisted object detection functionalities for enhanced analysis and context generation.

 ## Features
   ![Gradio Interface Example](demo/demo_1.png)